 - Make sure your hands and feet aren’t wet before you work on the panel or breakers.

 - Look for the breaker marked “AC” and ensure it’s in the “on” spot.
-If it’s tripped, the lever will be in the middle of the panel or “off” position.
+If it’s tripped, the lever will be in the "off" position.